xmartlabs/AndroidSwissKnife/README.md

 A library that contains a series of extensions, helpers, and useful classes used in most of [Xmartlabs' Android Projects](https://www.xmartlabs.com/).

 It's divided into a series of modules with different proposes:
-- [Core](/core): Core extensions of the application, that extends Android and Kotlin features.
+- [Core](/core): Core extensions of the application, which extends Android and Kotlin features.
 - [Navigation](/navigation): Navigation extensions and useful helper classes related to [Navigation Architecture Component].
 - [Navigation-debug](/navigation-debug): A series of extensions and useful tools to debug and log important information of the [Navigation Architecture Component].
 - [Reflection](/reflection): A series of extensions useful when you are dealing with Reflection.